SmileyChris/django-countries/README.rst

 The ``Country`` object
 ----------------------

-An object used to represent a country, instanciated with a two character country code, three character code, or numeric code.
+An object used to represent a country, instantiated with a two character country code, three character code, or numeric code.

 It can be compared to other objects as if it was a string containing the